johnnys-memos/johnnys-memos.github.io/pages/managing-your-chain.md

 At Amazon your direct manager initiates the promotion process, and your manager should also handle all of the heavy lifting of the promotion process.
-At Amazon your manager also initiates and managers the dismissal process - in other words, they can fire you as long as they have the approval of your skip manager.
+At Amazon your manager also initiates and handles the dismissal process - in other words, they can fire you as long as they have the approval of your skip manager.
 At Amazon they can single-handedly prevent you from moving to a different team within the company, and they have